 Aster Yellows – is caused by a phytoplasma (virus-like disease) spread by the aster leafhopper (Macrosteles quadrilineatus).
 Not all aster leafhoppers carry the pathogen.
 Do not plant carrots near fields planted to forage legumes or weedy areas where leafhoppers may be found.
 Many perennial crop hosts including medicinal species such as Echinacea are potential hosts for aster yellows.
 Symptoms of aster yellows include a witches’-broom appearance to the foliage, the growth of lateral, hairy roots from the taproot, and a yellowing and then bronzing of the foliage.
 Aster yellows are difficult to control because the cost of the insecticide is often greater than the economic damage incurred.
 A constant influx of aster leafhoppers will lead to the need for continued applications of insecticides.

 Sclerotinia – caused bySclerotinia sclertiorum is a very significant disease in both the field and storage.
 Symptoms include foliage that is dark brown and coated with a whitish mould.
 Later on, black dots (sclerotia) will appear amid the white mould (mycelium).
 Infected carrots become soft and watery in storage.
 White mould covers the infected carrot, and the black sclerotia will follow.
 Control of sclerotinia begins with crop rotation and careful handling as carrots are harvested and put into storage.
-The storage units should be disinfected with a two per cent solution of copper sulphate.
-Avoid crop rotations with crops susceptible to sclerotinia, which include most all vegetable crops except sweet corn.
+The storage units should be cleaned and disinfected prior to harvest.
+Avoid crop rotations with crops susceptible to sclerotinia, which include most all vegetable crops except sweet corn, beets, onions and spinach.
 Sclerotinia can persist in the soil for three to five years, therefore it is best to rotate with cereals and forages to break the disease cycle.

 Asterleafhopper – see above